Hertfordshire Militia: Ireland

 The 'Interchange Act' passed in July 1811 allowed English militia regiments to serve in Ireland for two years, and the Hertfordshires volunteered accordingly.
 The regiment embarked in September that year, being stationed at Castle Barracks, Limerick, and at Carlow, with detachments at Leitrim and Athy.
 It returned to England in June 1813, and after a short stay at Ipswich was guarding the French prisoners at Norman Cross from September 1813 to July 1814.
 By now Napoleon had abdicated and the war seemed to be over; the Hertfordshire Militia was disembodied at Hertford on 29 July.
 It was not re-embodied during the short Waterloo Campaign.

 After the Battle of Waterloo there was another long peace.
 Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training (only in 1820, 1821, 1825 and 1831) and the permanent staffs of sergeants and drummers were progressively reduced.
 The 2nd Marquess of Salisbury succeeded his father as colonel of the regiment.

 1852 reforms

-The Militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a period of international tension.
+The Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment.
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, Militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances: